eval-protocol/python-sdk/README.md

 ## Getting Started

-Reward Protocol simplifies the creation and deployment of reward functions for evaluating AI model outputs.
+Eval Protocol simplifies the creation and deployment of reward functions for evaluating AI model outputs.

 ### 1. Creating a Reward Function for Tool Calling

-Reward Protocol allows you to define custom logic to evaluate model responses.
+Eval Protocol allows you to define custom logic to evaluate model responses.
 Here's an example of how you might use the built-in `exact_tool_match_reward` for evaluating tool/function calls.
 This reward function checks if the model's generated tool calls exactly match the expected ones.

 ```python
 # This is a conceptual example of how exact_tool_match_reward is defined and used.